Adjusting to Life in the UK as an American Expat

 After all, the UK’s various regions have very different identities.

-• Scotland: A welcoming people, a rich cultural heritage and its own legal and education systems.
+• Scotland: A welcoming people, a rich cultural heritage, and its legal and education systems

 tourists in UK with a Guide for American Expats in the UK